mmattel/EET-Solmate/README.md

-# EET-Solmate via HomeAssistant / MQTT
+# EET-Solmate with HomeAssistant / MQTT

 A Python script to read data from a EET SolMate and send it to a MQTT broker for the use with Homeassistant.